-Why is the iPad 2018 is worth buying for note-taking?
+Why is the iPad 2018 worth buying for note-taking?

-In Notability, the screen on tends to wobble a lot when writing.
-I haven’t noticed this in any other app but that could be because I don’t have all my apps on the iPad 2018.
-That wobbly thingy can be annoying.
-But it’s not detrimental.
+In Notability, the screen tends to wobble a lot when writing.
+I haven’t noticed this in any other app, but that could be because I don’t have all my apps on the iPad 2018.
+That wobbly thing can be annoying, but it’s not detrimental.

 The screen on the iPad 2018 is very reflective.
 It can easily replace your mirror.
 Increasing your screen brightness removes most reflections.

-The iPad 2018 for writing digital notes and basic media consumption is great.
-It handles video editing very well too.
-The only reason I would advise anyone to go for the iPad Pro is for the big screen.
+The iPad 2018 is great for writing digital notes and basic media consumption.
+It handles video editing very well, too.
+The only reason I would advise anyone to go for the iPad Pro is the big screen.

-With this iPad, you will need to use your laptop or another device to view your study material while taking notes.
+With this iPad 2018, you will need to use your laptop or another device to view your study material while taking notes.